 Trade Gold Trading

-Inverted Hammer Commodities Trading Candlestick Pattern
+Inverted Hammer Commodities Candle Pattern

-Inverted Hammer Bullish Commodities Trading Candlestick Patterns
+Inverted Hammer Bullish Commodities Candle-stick Patterns

-The difference is that inverted hammer is a bullish reversal commodity pattern while shooting star is a bearish reversal commodity pattern.
+Difference is that inverted hammer is a bullish reversal commodity pattern while shooting star is a bearish reversal commodity pattern.

 Upward Commodities Trend Reversal - Shooting Star Candlesticks